ZhenXu2016/GoogleMiniMap/README.md

 # GoogleMiniMap
-Create a website provide location based search service as Google map
+This is fullstack web project that create a website provide location based search service as Google map.